 Every year Brännland Cider sets apart some of its ice cider for barrel ageing.
 12 months on a barrel softens and integrates the high acidity and fresh apples notes with the natural residual sugar to create a deeper, more complex ice cider, darker both in colour as well as on the palate.
-The 2017 cider was very powerful already at pressing and extraction.
 The most prominent and powerful wines were both fermented and aged in used 500 litre Austrian oak barrels.

 Brännland Cider works with Markus Lundén, winemaker at Georg Brauer, leading Rhein wine producers, to maintain a pristine winemaking regime, which is seen through its Isciders.